google/yapf/HACKING.md

 $ pipx run --spec='tox<4' tox
 ```

-To build and test the sdist and wheel against your current Python.
+Build and test the sdist and wheel against your default Python environment.
 The redistributables will be in the `dist` directory.
 ```bash
 $ tox -e bdist_wheel -e sdist
 ```